Interest Rate Floors

 What Are Typical Interest Rate Floors?

-According to Wink Intel, fixed and multi-year guaranteed annuities (MYGAs) generally offer a minimum guaranteed floor of 1% or more, while indexed annuities usually offer a guaranteed floor of no less than 0.00%.
+According to Wink Intel, fixed and multi-year guaranteed annuities (MYGAs) generally offer a minimum guaranteed floor of 1% or more, while fixed index annuities usually offer a guaranteed floor of no less than 0.00%.

 This floor protects the annuity owner from the negative effects of declining interest rates.
 Therefore, fixed annuities are considered a safer option than variable annuities.
-Indexed annuities, which are also subject to caps, spreads and participation rates, are considered moderate-risk products.
-The average interest rate floor for an indexed annuity ranges from 1% to 3% on at least 87.5% of the premium paid.
+Fixed index annuities, which are also subject to caps, spreads and participation rates, are considered moderate-risk products.
+The average interest rate floor for a fixed index annuity ranges from 1% to 3% on at least 87.5% of the premium paid.

 Please seek the advice of a qualified professional before making financial decisions.